zx80/pg-schema-version/README.md

 state.
 However, note that schema steps are performed in a transaction, so that it can only fail one full step at a time.

-If a script contains a special `-- psv: some description` comment, the description is recorded and shown on command `status`.
+Each provided script must contain a special `-- psv: name +5432 description` header with:

+- `name` the application name, which must be consistent accross all scripts.
+- `+5432` the version number to apply, which will be checked for inconsistencies such as repetition or missing numbers.
+- `description` an optional description of the resulting application status.

 ## Caveats